-The State of Senior Hunger and Health in America serves as an update to two Spotlight studies on senior food insecurity that Feeding America and NFESH previously released together (Spotlight on Senior Hunger in 2013 and Spotlight on Senior Health in 2014).
+The 2018 release of The State of Senior Hunger in America serves as an update to two Spotlight studies on senior food insecurity that Feeding America and NFESH previously released together (Spotlight on Senior Hunger in 2013 and Spotlight on Senior Health in 2014).

 Previously, in 2015, Feeding America released a study funded by the AARP Foundation to examine the circumstances of the 13 million individuals age 50 and older who receive charitable food assistance through the Feeding America network each year.
 Baby Boomers and Beyond: Facing Hunger after Fifty is the result of analyses of the Hunger in America 2014 study data.
 The circumstances of clients age 50 and older were examined due to the unique and particularly vulnerable position of pre-entitlement and pre-retirement age older adults.